-Thus, a 1995 white paper prepared for MCWRA by group of ten hydrologists working in the Salinas Valley Groundwater Basin urged completion of the transfer facilities based on a mid-valley well field as proposed as the second phase of DWR's Bulletin 52 recommendation.
-However, MCWRA implemented two other projects, the Castroville Seawater Intrusion Project using recycled water for coastal in-lieu recharge, and the Salinas Valley Water Project, relying only on redistribution of surface water storage.
-These projects have not realized the full potential of moving water north envisioned in Bulletin 52.
+However, instead of the well-field, MCWRA implemented two other projects, the Castroville Seawater Intrusion Project using recycled water for coastal in-lieu recharge, and the Salinas Valley Water Project, relying only on redistribution of surface water storage.
+The perception that burdens and benefits from these subsequent water management projects are inequitably shared persisted.7

-Regardless of the method, hydrologists have explained that addressing overdraft and halting seawater in the northern Valley is most effectively accomplished by restoring protective groundwater elevations.
+Regardless of the equitable considerations, hydrologists have explained that addressing overdraft and halting seawater in the northern Valley is most effectively accomplished by restoring protective groundwater elevations to coastal aquifers.
 The 1995 white paper found that "[t]he only reasonable and effective solution for controlling seawater intrusion and overdraft in Salinas Valley is re-establishment of higher ground water levels by relieving pumping stresses in the aquifers in the Pressure and East Side Areas."
 Hydrologists have estimated the necessary volumes of recharge or in lieu recharge, which could be furnished by moving water north.
-Yates found that halting the 71,000 afy of pumping between Salinas and the coast would suffice.
-Geoscience found that providing 60,000 AFY of coastal pumping reduction would suffice.
+Yates found that halting the 71,000 afy of